arfizato/Moycalc/README.md

 - Add feat to send the grades to the user through email or download pdf
 - Add a way for people to submit their templates to be saved

+## Contribution & Feedback

+Any contribution and feedback is always appreciated.
+You can create an issue or pull request here or reach out to me on my socials (づ￣ 3￣)づ

 <br>
 <br>
 <br>